 That is a missed opportunity.
 A well-written thank you email is one of the few moments in a job search where you get to communicate after the interviewer has already formed a first impression — a chance to reinforce what went well, address something that did not land as intended, and signal that you are thinking carefully about the role.
 Most candidates do not use it that way.
 The ones who do stand out.

-This guide covers how to write a thank you email that actually does something: what to include, what to leave out, when to send it, and examples you can adapt for your own situation.
+This guide covers how to write a thank you email that actually does something: what to include, what to leave out, when to send it, and five ready-to-send templates you can adapt for your own situation.

 Why the Thank You Email Matters